movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   claim stable-media durability; commit must still drain writes and issue the required device cache flushes.

-These should land in small changes which preserve read-only behavior.
-Avoid adding an ad hoc metadata cache now; the logical extent-buffer API should be designed together with COW ownership and transaction lifetime.
+These changes preserve public read-only behavior.
+The next layers should continue using the logical extent-buffer and transaction allocator APIs rather than adding parallel caches or ad hoc reservations.

 ## Milestones

 ### 1. Read-path architecture

-Completed: host-endian mutable inode state and logical vnode data buffers are in place.
+Completed: persistent roots, logical metadata extent buffers, host-endian mutable inode state, and logical vnode data buffers are in place.
 No writable mount is permitted.

 ### 2. Transaction and allocator core

-Transaction handles, free-space indexes, typed reservations, allocation, pinning, and commit/abort allocator transitions are in place.
-Add a pessimistic metadata commit reserve, ordered extents, and delayed references.
+Transaction handles, free-space indexes, typed reservations, allocation, pinning, commit/abort allocator transitions, and the emergency metadata commit reserve are in place.
+Add ordered extents and delayed references.
 Exercise the mutation paths with a small in-kernel test harness as they gain callers, but keep the public filesystem read-only.

 ### 3. B-tree writer